souravjha1111/browseHelper/README.md

 # WebLLM Text Summarizer

-A simple application that uses WebLLM to summarize text.
-The application uses the TinyLlama model for fast inference.
+A browser-based application that uses WebLLM to summarize text locally in your browser.
+This application leverages the TinyLlama model for fast, private text summarization without sending your data to external servers.

+## Features

+- 🔒 **Privacy-focused**: All processing happens locally in your browser
+- ⚡ **Fast processing**: Uses the lightweight TinyLlama model optimized for browsers
+- 🌐 **No server required**: Works completely client-side
+- 💻 **Cross-browser compatible**: Works in modern browsers with polyfills for cache issues
+- 🔄 **Self-contained**: Includes cache management to prevent common issues

 ## Setup